 7. Mason Jar Pastel Trio

-Paint three mason jars in chalky pastel shades like mint, lemon, and lavender.
-Distress them slightly with sandpaper for a farmhouse look, and fill them with baby’s breath or daisies.
-This is a classic IKEA kids playroom style approach—affordable, durable, and effortlessly cute for a casual family gathering.
+Paint mason jars in pastel shades like mint, lemon, and lavender.
+Slightly distress them for a rustic touch and fill them with baby’s breath or daisies.
+This affordable and durable design is perfect for a laid-back family brunch.

 8. Moss-Covered Bunny Topiaries